maxpatiiuk/clarity/README.md

 ## Pitch

-Clarity is the first healthcare prevention and health management software that allows physicians and insurance providers to see what their patients' consume in real-time.
+Clarity is the first healthcare prevention and health management software B2B2C company that allows physicians and insurance providers to see what their patients' consume in real-time.

 ## Problem